Sondland prepared to deny he was warned about Ukraine work

 The New York Times reported that Bolton had a tense encounter with Sondland on July 10 and instructed Hill to notify Eisenberg about Sondland's work with Giuliani and Mulvaney.

+That call, now the basis of a whistleblower complaint, took place on July 25 and involved Trump repeatedly prodding Zelenskiy to investigate Biden's son, Hunter.
+At the time, the Trump administration was withholding hundreds of millions of dollars in military aid from Ukraine.

 Perry said that he, Volker and Sondland had pushed to hold the call sooner than later to show support for Ukraine and to develop the relationship with the two countries, with the expectation that there would be unimpeded investigations.
 But he told Bolton that other staff wanted to wait until there was something more substantive to talk about.
-Bolton did not respond with any concerns, the person said.
+Bolton did not respond with any concerns about Giuliani or the discussions, the person said.

 Sondland, who had agreed to be interviewed without a subpoena, was to have testified last week as part of the impeachment inquiry.
 But the White House blocked him, with Trump tweeting that "he'd be testifying before a totally compromised kangaroo court."
 House Democrats quickly subpoenaed Sondland, and he agreed to comply.